ErwannCnl/genemind/README.md

 - Desired analysis (currently only GSEA is supported)

 ### Prompt example
-> I identified these five genes to be significantly more mutated than expected by chance in my cohort of human brain cancer patients: CCLX, TLR4, TLR2, IL1B.
+> I identified these five genes to be significantly more mutated than expected by chance in my cohort of human brain cancer patients: CCL14, TLR4, TLR2, IL1B.
 Do a GSEA.
 ---
 When finished, this will create a new pdf file called `gene_report_from_text.pdf` in the current working directory containing the report.